The Most Controversial SNL Sketches Ever

 ISIS doesn't make a great punchline

 During the 2015 Super Bowl, Toyota released a tear-jerker of an ad that showed a father dropping his daughter off to join the army.
-The writing staff at "SNL" clearly found the ad ridiculous and wrote a spoof of the spot starring the week's host, Dakota Johnson.
+The writing staff at "Saturday Night Live" clearly found the ad ridiculous and wrote a spoof of the spot starring the week's host, Dakota Johnson.
 In "SNL"'s version of the commercial, Johnson and Taran Killam play a father and daughter sharing an emotional moment outside of an official-looking building.
 When the time comes for Johnson to leave the car, however, she doesn't walk in to join the army — instead, she jumps into a truck filled with ISIS members.
 "Take care of her," a teary Killam tells an ISIS member.
 "Death to America," the militant quietly says back, before speeding off into the distance.

 At the time, as reported by ABC News, there were several women from the west who were leaving their home countries to join the terrorist group.
 The commercial parody took aim at both the women joining ISIS and the overly emotional tone of the original Toyota commercial — but for many folks, the joke just didn't land.
-The New York Post compiled some of the outrage (and support) expressed on Twitter, where viewers called it "the most unfunny" "SNL" sketch ever.
+The New York Post compiled some of the outrage (and support) expressed on X where viewers called it "the most unfunny" "SNL" sketch ever.
 "Sorry, but no laughing matter.
-Ever." said one Twitter user.
+Ever." said one user.
 Some people, however, loved the parody — as one tweet said of ISIS, "There's no group more deserving of ridicule."

 Djesus Uncrossed offends basically everybody